Magform/articleAnalyzer/src/site/markdown/implementation.md

     - the api-key
     - show-fields=all, which allows to receive the title and the body of each article
     - the query
-    - the page-size; if not specified, the default value is 10
+    - the page size; if not specified, the default value is 10
     - the page to download; if not specified, the default initial page value where to start the download is 1

     It establishes the HTTP connection for each page to download with the GET request method using a [java.net.HttpURLConnection](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html) object and opens the connection with The Guardian API.
 In the end, it closes the connection, merge the current response received with the others already merged, saves the response in a file using an [Outputter](#Outputter) object.
 Different exceptions are thrown, basing on the errors occurred during the execution of the method: